Lone Peak Moon Tree

 According to the 29 April 1976 Utah Beaver Press (see clipping below) four seedlings were

 sent to Utah, two Douglas firs and two sycamores.
-The other trees are unaccounted for.

 Top two right, middle left, and lower photographs courtesy of Ken Roberts.